pradeesi/HybridCloudApp/HybridCloudApp/Documentation/RaPi_with_Sensor.md

-# Appendix - 1: Raspberry Pi with DHT22 Humidity and Temperature Sensor
+# Appendix - 2: Raspberry Pi with DHT22 Sensor and Docker Container

-## 1. Hardware and Software Components:
+## 1. Hardware and Software Requirements:
 Following are the Hardware and Software prerequisites that you need before you begin with this article -

-### 1.1 Hardware Components:
+### 1.1 Hardware:
 * Raspberry Pi with Power Adapter
 * SD Card and SD Card Reader
 * Ethernet Cable